Gaussian Process Boosting: Introduction

-In summary, the goal of this article is to relax both the linearity assumption in Gaussian process and mixed effects models and the independence assumption in boosting by combining these two approaches.
-This is done by considering a mixed effects model where the mean function is assumed to be a non-parametric and non-linear regression function, and the random effects can consist of various combinations of Gaussian processes for, e.g., spatial and/or temporal data, as well as hierarchically clustered, nested, crossed, and random coefficient effects.
-Specifically, we propose to model the mean function by an ensemble of base learners, such as regression trees \citep{breiman1984classification}, learned in a stage-wise manner using boosting, and the parameters of the covariance structure of the random effects are jointly estimated with the mean function; see Section \ref{model_def} for more details.
+In this article, we propose a novel way to combine boosting with Gaussian process and grouped random effects models to remedy the above-mentioned drawbacks and leverage the advantages of both approaches.
+In particular, the goal is to relax, first, the linearity or zero prior mean assumption in Gaussian process and mixed effects models and, second, the independence assumption in boosting.
+This is done by considering a mixed effects model where the prior mean fixed effects function, also denoted as predictor function in the following, is assumed to be a non-parametric function of predictor variables, and the random effects can consist of various combinations of Gaussian processes and grouped random effects.
+We propose to model the non-linear predictor function by an ensemble of base learners, such as regression trees \citep{breiman1984classification}, learned in a stage-wise manner using boosting, and the parameters of the covariance structure of the random effects are jointly estimated with the predictor function.
+As every categorical variable corresponds to a grouping of the data, grouped random effects models can be seen as a tool for modeling categorical variables.
+In light of this, we also present a novel approach for dealing with high-cardinality categorical predictor variables in tree-boosting.